Thamel Kathmandu NP nepal@jagadambaholidays.com

 TRIP HIGHLIGHTS

-3. Cross the Nyalu La Pass (4,995m) for awe-inspiring vistas of Mount Kailash, Saipal, and the vast expanse of the Tibetan Plateau.
+• Cross Nyalu La Pass for breathtaking views of Kailash, Saipal, and the Tibetan Plateau.

-6. Spot rare wildlife like blue sheep, Himalayan wolves, and possibly snow leopards in one of Nepal’s most untouched conservation areas.
+• Spot blue sheep, Himalayan wolves, and elusive snow leopards in untouched wilderness.

 Live Weather